conda-forge/blog/_sources/posts/2021-02-02-Outreachy.rst.txt

 Conda-forge is participating in the upcoming round of `Outreachy <https://www.outreachy.org/>`_ i.e May 2021 to August 2021.
-The goal of this program is to increase participation from under-represented groups in free and open source software.
+The goal of this program is to increase participation from under-represented groups in free and open-source software.
 Outreachy is organized by `Software Freedom Conservancy <https://sfconservancy.org/>`__.

 Participant Application Process: